behemphi/behemphi.github.io/_posts/2016-07-30-delightful-local-development-environments-with-chef-and-vagrant-part-5.md

 behemphi:~/cookbooks/sys_base 13:17:36 > touch ~/cookbooks/sys_base/recipes/groups.rb
 ```

 Our goal is to invite developers on to the production systems in a controlled way.
 This allows them to take on more responsibility for Level 1 incidents.
-Developers who much wake up when systems go awry are much more likely to author systems that do not go awry.
+Developers who must wake up when systems go awry are much more likely to author systems that do not go awry.

 {% highlight ruby %}
 # groups.rb